-Most recently, by using deep learning (DL) algorithms [5, 6, 42] for real-time reconstruction, end-to-end sampling and reconstruction video SCI systems have been built [31].
-In the meanwhile, recent work has demonstrated the effectiveness of SCI cameras in real-world applications.
-For example, [23] demonstrated that the detection accuracy of the measurements (i.e., compressed video images) generated by the SCI camera could achieve a satisfactory accuracy level (i.e., close to the accuracy on reconstructed videos and comparable to the true value), which paves the way for applying SCI in connected and autonomous vehicles (CAVs), e.g., conducting measurement-based object detection with the objective of (i) detection speed acceleration and (ii) bandwidth reduction by reducing the transmission volume of detection results between CAVs and roadside units.
+video images) generated by the SCI camera could achieve a satisfactory accuracy level (i.e., close to the accuracy on reconstructed videos and comparable to the true value), which paves the way of applying SCI in connected and autonomous vehicles (CAVs), e.g., conducting measurement-based object detection with the objective of i) detection speed acceleration and ii) bandwidth reduction by reducing the transmission volume of detection results between CAVs and roadside-units.

 However, as to the CAVs, since the driving scenes being captured are dynamic and vehicle speed varies over time, it is imperative to realize adaptive video SCI for real-world applications, i.e., automatically determining the optimal B under different application environment.
-Take the measurement-based object detection as an example; when the vehicle is driving under a slow-motion scenario, increasing B (B refers to the compression ratio) can further accelerate inference speed while still guaranteeing a high measurement-based detection accuracy.
-In contrast, if the driving environment changes rapidly, e.g., a red traffic light or an accident suddenly halts all vehicles, B should be decreased to avoid missing high-speed information.
+Take the measurement-based object detection as an example, when the vehicle is driving under a slowmotion scenario, increasing B (B refers to the compression ratio) can further accelerate inference speed while still guaranteeing a high measurement-based detection accuracy.
+In contrast, if the driving environment changes rapidly, e.g., a red traffic light or an accident suddenly halt all vehicles, B should be decreased to avoid missing high-speed information.
 Therefore, it is the right time to take the developments one step further and make SCI systems suitable for real applications.

-Bearing this concern in mind, this article considers the video SCI system from the perspective of adaptive sensing [51].
+Bearing this concern in mind, this paper considers the video SCI system from the perspective of adaptive sensing [51].
 This is motivated by real applications, as scenes are dynamic, of various backgrounds and speeds and thus different compression ratios should be used.
 Moreover, the compression ratio should be adaptively adjusted for different scenes or as the contents in the scene change.
-In this article, we address this challenge by reinforcement learning (RL) [40].
+In this paper, we address this challenge by reinforcement learning (RL) [40].
 Specifically, we treat the video SCI system as an agent and the scene being captured as the environment.
 By developing the policy and reward, we build an end-to-end RL-based adaptive video SCI system.